GoogleChrome/developer.chrome.com/site/en/docs/devtools/css/animations/index.md

 - Keyframe timings.
 - Start time delay.

+{% Aside 'gotchas' %}
+Any changes you apply in the **Animations** tab apply inline styles to the corresponding elements, so you can see and replay the resulting animations right away.
+{% endAside %}

 For this section, suppose that the screenshot below represents the original animation:

 <div class="elevation--4">{% Img src="image/admin/XKgSjsvRLNrQkapxpekI.png", alt="Original animation before modification.", width="800", height="423" %}</div>